You want smart political talk without the meltdowns?

 And that means Chuck Schumer and company.

-They're going to filibuster a qualified Supreme Court nominee with the highest ABA re rating for the first time in over 200 years.
+They're going to filibuster a qualified Supreme Court nominee with the highest ABA rating for the first time in over 200 years.

 And they are going to force the Republicans to do what needs to be done.

-And end any idea that the Democrats can ever be fair.
+And that's just end this cloture and end any idea that the Democrats can ever be fair.

 Harry Reid set this precedent.

-That just let's not act like this is something that it's anything other than what it is.
+Let's not act like this is something that it's anything other than what it is.

-All right, it appears some good news, and that is that healthcare is hopefully back on track, and my understanding is is that those negotiations are going to be ongoing.
+All right, it appears some good news, and that is that healthcare is hopefully back on track.

 I did like what Ryan said.

-You can't put a timetable on this, because one of the things that I think it was so poorly mishandled by the House the last time in leadership, maybe when they get a final bill, they can let everybody see it, make sure there's consensus, make sure it has the votes to win, and then let the president unveil it.
+You can't put a timetable on this because one of the things that I think was so poorly mishandled by the House the last time in leadership, maybe when they get a final bill, they can let everybody see it, make sure there's consensus, make sure it has the votes to win, and then let the president unveil it.

-And uh my sources in Washington say the president's up to his eyeballs himself personally reviving these talks and trying to get things done, but I, you know, what details are we have will be forthcoming.
+And my sources in Washington say the president's up to his eyeballs himself personally reviving these talks and trying to get things done.

-Um I have no idea where that came from.
+I have no idea where that came from.

 That's pretty funny, though.

-Anyway, now I don't need wet stop.
+Anyway, now I don't need stop.

 Do you think I'm Hillary Clinton?